Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-6.md

 isUpperAlpanum = (`elem` ['A'..'Z'])
 ```

-Let\'s create a function that applies a function twice
+Let's create a function that applies a function twice

 ```hs
 applyTwice :: (a -> a) -> a -> a
 applyTwice f x = f (f x)
 ```

-and let\'s use it
+and let's use it

 ```hs
 ghci> applyTwice (+3) 10